 To limit the drool that causes

 Your baby's skin is tender and sensitive, so it's normal to be concerned about using a topical treatment.
-Parents magazine suggests dabbing petroleum jelly around the mouth to act as a gentle barrier to moisture and prevent a rash.
-Your pediatrician might also recommend an unscented lotion or a natural moisturizer like shea butter.
+The NCT suggests dabbing petroleum jelly around the mouth to protect it and prevent a rash.
+Your paediatrician might also recommend an unscented lotion or a natural moisturiser like shea butter.

-Before you reach for an over-the-counter teething gel as a solution, take note: The Food and Drug Administration (FDA) advises caregivers that teething gels containing benzocaine can be toxic to infants.
-Homeopathic teething gels and tablets may also be dangerous, according to the FDA.
-The ingredients in homeopathic drugs are not regulated for safety or efficacy, and both tablets and gels have been found to be toxic to young children.
-Ask your pediatrician about alternative pain relief like infant doses of acetaminophen.
+Before you reach for an over-the-counter teething gel as a solution, take note: according to NICE, the FDA advises caregivers that teething gels containing benzocaine can be toxic to infants.
+Homoeopathic teething gels and tablets may also be dangerous, according to Public Health.
+The ingredients in homoeopathic drugs are not regulated for safety or efficacy, and both tablets and gels have been found to be toxic to young children.
+Ask your paediatrician about alternative pain relief like infant doses of paracetamol.

-If a rash continues for several days and your child shows serious symptoms, such as a high fever, call your doctor, says the American Dental Association.
+If your child seems unwell and has a rash and a fever, call your GP, says the NHS.
 Keep track of your child's food intake so that you can keep notes about any possible food allergy that may cause a rash.

 Teething and drool are a normal part of raising a baby.
 Drool rash can be uncomfortable, but before you know it the red spots will have cleared up and your little one will have a beautiful new smile!